'I watched from afar Russia’s latest merciless assault on Severodonetsk'

 The great sweep of Donbas runs along Ukraine's eastern flank from Severodonetsk in the north, ending at the southern coast around the city of Mariupol - the hard-fought over city recently captured by Russia in one of its biggest gains in the war.

-President Volodymyr Zelensky said last week that Ukraine was losing 50-100 troops a day in the Donbas.
+President Volodymyr Zelensky said last week that Ukraine was losing 50-100 troops a day in the region.
 In Lysychansk, I meet private first class, Vladimir, serving with a reconnaissance unit in the country's National Guard.
 Russian forces are adapting, he says, first they came in "bold and got hit hard", now the enemy flattens what it can't capture with infantry.

-He tells me of his month just up the road in Rubizhne.
+He tells me of his month in Rubizhne.
 "It wasn't Mariupol, but it was pretty close.
 It was very hard.
 There were a lot of losses - a lot of fighting across streets.
 There was also artillery, just removing those houses very fast.
 People were trying to hide in the basement so they had no view, no assessment of the current situation.
 So there were a lot of losses during that time."

 The men and women fighting in Donbas for Ukraine are not inexperienced.
 Many have fought against Russian-backed separatists who, since 2014, have been trying to secede from Ukraine.
 But, in this new battle for the region, they face a national army - one that has large resources of men and equipment.
 Even for experienced fighters, the volume and nature of Russian weaponry being used is Donbas is overwhelming.